Rishu0204/Healthy-Heart-Prediction/README.md

 - **Backend**: Python, Flask
 - **ML Model**: RandomForestClassifier (scikit-learn)
 - **Data Handling**: pandas
-- **Deployment**: Localhost or can be deployed to Streamlit/Vercel with minor changes
+- **Deployment**: Localhost or can be deployed to Render with minor changes

 ---